 2. Request a Written Letter of Recommendation

-Once you have the permission of these people to use them as references, try to get them to give you a written reference.
-If they agree, include their contact information in case the person interviewing you has other questions they would like answered.
+Once you have these people’s permission to use them as references, try to get them to give you a written reference.
+If they agree, include their contact information if the person interviewing you has other questions they would like answered.

 This list should include any recommendations, awards, or other recognition you received within the school district or organization.